-The Lower East Side Tenement Museum in New York tells the story of the building at 97 Orchard Street and the over 7,000 immigrants who lived there in the nineteenth and twentieth centuries.
+The Lower East Side Tenement Museum in New York tells the story of two buildings on Orchard Street and the over 15,000 immigrants who lived there between 1863 and 2011.

-Various themed tours are offered, allowing visitors to discover the experiences of the working class individuals and families who immigrated to America at these times and resided at 97 Orchard.
+Various themed tours are offered, allowing visitors to understand the experiences of the working class individuals and families who immigrated to America at these times and resided at 97 and 103 Orchard Street.

 Neighbourhood walking tours are also available, looking at the history of the Lower East Side.

 The museum is located at 97 and 103 Orchard Street in the Lower East Side neighbourhood of Manhattan, New York City.
 The museum and visitors’ centre offer a historical perspective on the immigrant experience, with a strong ethos that promotes tolerance and learning from the past.

 The heart of the museum is a historic tenement, which was home to an estimated 7,000 people from over 20 nations between 1863 and 1935.
 It was contracted by Prussian-born immigrant Lukas Glockner in 1863, and was modified several times to conform to the city’s developing housing laws.

 When it was first constructed, it contained 22 apartments and a basement-level saloon.
 It was modified over successive years, with indoor plumbing, an air shaft, and gas and electricity being added.